 Intercellular Macromolecular Transport

-The main focus of Dr. Fritz Kragler's group is the characterization of the transport mechanism and function of proteins and RNA molecules moving between cells.
-Pores named plasmodesmata connect adjacent plant cells and facilitate the exchange of proteins and RNA molecules between cells.
-A plasmodesma forms a channel through the cellulosic cell wall and viruses use the connection to spread from cell to cell.
-We are especially interested in the mechanism of intercellular transport and the function of the transported molecules such as RNA and transcription factors as morphogenic and metabolic signals.
+The main focus of Dr. Fritz Kragler's group is the characterization of the transport mechanism and function of proteins and RNA molecules moving between cells and via the phloem vasculature to distant plant parts.
+We are especially interested in the cellular factors facilitating selective intercellular RNA/protein transport and their regulatory function as morphogenic and metabolic signals in distant cells.

 The general aim is to understand the transport mechanism and the function of RNAs and proteins allocated via the vasculature of flowering plants.
 In plants it is well established that the phloem serves as system-wide delivery pathway for nutrients such as amino acids and sugars and growth regulating hormones.
 In the last decade this simple view was challenged by the discovery that via the phloem also specific subsets of RNA molecules are transported to distant tissues.
 Such phloem-delivered RNAs include messenger RNA (mRNA), transfer RNA (tRNA), tRNA halves, silencing-induced RNA (siRNA), and micro RNA (miRNA) that can act as long-distance signals regulating growth.